mlangumier/portfolio-next/TASKS.md

 - **Contact**: contact form on its own page
 - **Projects**: overview of projets available on this website (when multiple projects added), with a tag filter (can select techs, frameworks, deps).

-### Protential projects
+### Potential projects

-- **Project task manager**: can replace this file.
+- Project Manager
+- Interactive Dashboard
+- D&D Character Creator
+- Mini-game

+#### 1. Project Task Manager

+(This project would replace this file)

 Would be similar to Notion and Jira, but with basic features (inspired by [Aurora Sharff's demo at Next.js Conf 2024](https://www.youtube.com/watch?v=CvAySC5ex9c)).

-  - **Objective**: have a better task management interface for this project, allow other people to suggest changes.
+**Objective**: have a better task management interface for this project, allow other people to suggest changes.
 Later, perhaps allow for other people to create & manage their own projects and tasks.

-  - **Skills & tools**: form validation, CRUD/services + database, authentication, user permissions, admin dashboard with notifications, drag-n-drop, data fetching optimization (get a lot of data, perhaps images)
+**Skills & tools**: form validation, CRUD/services + database, authentication, user permissions, admin dashboard with notifications, drag-n-drop, data fetching optimization (get a lot of data, perhaps images)

-  - **Features**: visitors can view the project, users can suggest modifications (which will appear on their view after that), admins can edit the project management page, view and compare the suggested changes (similar to versionning tools).
+**Features**: visitors can view the project, users can suggest modifications (which will appear on their view after that), admins can edit the project management page, view and compare the suggested changes (similar to versionning tools).

+#### 2. Interactive Dashboard

-- **Interactive dashboard** about dev languages & tech:
+Dashboard showing statistics about dev languages & tech:

-  - **Skills & tools**: forms validation, CRUD/services + database, public API fetch (optional), diagrams display (library), specific UI style (ex: neon?), dark mode
+**Skills & tools**: forms validation, CRUD/services + database, public API fetch (optional), diagrams display (library), specific UI style (ex: neon?), dark mode

-  - **Features**: Allows the user to answer to a poll, then display results of all users answers, using different types of interactive diagrams (use data from this website only, but can compare to other polls if APIs available)
+**Features**: Allows the user to answer to a poll, then display results of all users answers, using different types of interactive diagrams (use data from this website only, but can compare to other polls if APIs available)